Chapter 26 | Video and Image Analysis

 photogrammetry/scanner data with Background from Google Street View

-This same process, of course, can be used to align Google Street View imagery (or any perspective photograph) with survey data, including photogrammetry and/or scanner data, as long as reference points are consistent.
+This same process, of course, can be used to align Google Street View imagery (or any perspective photograph) with 3D survey data, including photogrammetry and/or scanner data, as long as reference points are consistent.
+The reference points can be on or off the ground.
 Below, this is illustrated.

 Below is an example video sequence using this Street View image as a background.
 Notice that because our calibrated camera is projecting the image back into the scene, any object with “receive projection” enabled—such as the sign to the left—will display the background image as a texture.
 This is why the vehicles appear to go behind the sign: there are two 3D box objects set up in the foreground, which are being textured by the camera’s background image.